Guo

 The Age of Enlightenment has left us with a legacy of humanist narratives, an indisputable sense of self, and an inclination to seek personal value.
 Despite the postmodern predictions about the end of humanism, and despite the fact that we are already in this chaotic postmodernity for decades, our education, history, ethics, grand narratives, and personal values still owe much to humanism.
 We live in entrenched nostalgia for the "good old days'' like modern creatures inhabiting a postmodern world.
 An equivocal present seems abandoned by both the past and the future.
 Asking "Can Thought Go On Without a Body?" is asking "if I'm a computerized posthuman ghost, what else can I dream of but my human past?"
 This leads us to a critical impasse where we break with both meta- and personal narrative, and a dilemma or even traumatic turning point about what it means to move forward.

 But...
-Lyotard's The Inhuman proposed a different possibility that could take us beyond the apocalyptic end —to maintain the creative and indecipherable aspects of humanity while questioning everything that we encounter.)
+Lyotard's The Inhuman proposed a different possibility that could take us beyond the apocalyptic end —to maintain the creative and indecipherable aspects of humanity while questioning everything that we encounter.

 Inspired by this concept, this year's StillShow delves into the dissipation of human subjectivities and how each individual's future reality might be reimagined and reconstructed.
 A gathering of 20 talented artists explores the inseparability between corporeality and virtuality, between intimate desire and cybernetic fantasy, and between the obsession with memory / archives and the loss of them.
 These domains attempt to construe the pluralistic nature of the postmodern and posthuman transition, which simultaneously spurs creativity, freedom, confusion, and trauma.
 Through a diverse array of mediums and approaches, the exhibition offers a contemplative space for reflecting on what it means to be human and yourself in an era where intellectual faculties and subjective experiences are not exclusively human attributes.
 After these 9 days, what remains of this exhibition will persist in your memory, convoluted by the many happenings during NYC Art Week?

-Written in collaboration with Jeffrey Ziyu Liu for the occasion of Stillshow by Stilllife, May 4-12, 2024, 54 Crosby St., New York City.
+for the occasion of Stillshow by Stilllife, May 4-12, 2024, 54 Crosby St., NYC

 “Can Thought Go On Without A Body?” at StillShow by Stilllife, New York City, 2024.
 May 4 - May 12, 2024.
 Photographed by Tianqi Liao.